-After you have finished the test, press Stop to go back to step 3.
+After you have finished the test, press EXIT to go back to step 3.

-Note that the machine will emit a DTMF signal of the correct length for the country code, even if the slide switch on the rear of the machine is not set at "Tone".
+Note that the machine will emit a DTMF signal with the country specific length, even if the slide switch on the rear of the machine is not set at "Tone".